 “Now to him who is able to establish you by my gospel and the proclamation of Jesus Christ, according to the revelation of the MYSTERY hidden for long ages past, but now revealed and made known through the prophetic writings by the command of the eternal God, so that all nations might believe and obey him…” Romans 16:25

 When the people of the Kingdom of Israel were first banished from the Promised Land, the Jews most likely anticipated their promised return.
 But after so much time with no sign of the lost tribes, their hopes turned from anticipation to dismay.
 Indeed, after hundreds of years the only inhabitants of Israel’s old territories were the foreigners who had been settled there by the successive ruling Empires.
 Surely it seemed impossible that they could ever return.
 But the Jews did not perceive the prophecies.
 Indeed, they did not perceive how when Israel became “not My people”, that they had become Gentiles; nor that their Gentile children would one day be the promised “descendants” who would return to God.
 But most importantly, the Jews seemed to have misperceived the prophecies which foretold how the lost tribes descendants would only “come to life” through the “New Spirit”.
 Instead the Jews only looked for them to return through the flesh.
-But now, through Jesus and His Holy Spirit, the great “mystery” has been solved and the Great Restoration of Israel / Great Gentile Blessing have been fulfilled.
-Moreover, they continue to be fulfilled everyday as Jews and Gentiles come to Life and unite through the Spirit to worship their Good Shepherd, King Jesus together and forever, Amen!
-By sowing the Israelites amongst the Gentiles, the promised redemption and salvation of Israel became the redemption and salvation of the whole world—and so through Israel the whole world has been truly blessed!
+But through Jesus and His Holy Spirit, the great “mystery” has been solved and the Great Restoration of Israel / Great Gentile Blessing are fulfilled.
+Moreover, they continue to be fulfilled everyday as Jews and Gentiles come to Life and unite through the Holy Spirit to worship their Good Shepherd, King Jesus together and forever, Amen!
+So by sowing the Israelites amongst the Gentiles, the promised redemption of Israel became the salvation of the whole world—and through Israel the whole world has truly been blessed!

 For more on the Great Restoration click here: Restoration of Israel (Lost Tribes) Part 2 (coming soon)